Emmyspecialg/NBAHighestScorer/README.md

 We used pandas and lambda functions to convert the data from JSON to a dataframe

 *We inspected the contents of the dataframe: all of the scorers and their scores for all NBA games played on a given date.

+After, we put the extraction of said data on a scheduler through Airflow since the date is parameterized.
+We stored the data in Snowflake and used DBT to aggregate the data to find the sum of the points and ordered them descendingly.
+This would enable us to find the top scoring player and have it be updated with every game.